Title II of the Americans with Disabilities Act mandates accommodations that give effective communication to individuals with communication disorders.

 Communication 4 ALL partners with innovative public and private schools to offer typing programs for nonspeakers.
 By creating beacons in the educational system, we seek to demonstrate how nonspeaking students can learn to type and succeed in mainstream schools.
 These pilot typing programs are showing the way.
 If you know a school that could benefit, please contact us.

 C4A Academy is our global initiative (currently in development) for families to teach typing to anyone in the world via the internet free of charge.
 Through video-based lessons, we aim to break down the process step-by-step.
 Expert coaches will be available as communication partners learn how to coach their nonspeaking family members to overcome their motor challenges and learn to type.
-Stay tuned for updates on the Academy’s launch in Spring 2023.
+Stay tuned for updates on the Academy’s launch in Fall 2023.

 My Representative, Congresswoman Stephanie Murphy (above right) sponsored my meeting with more than a dozen Members of Congress and/or their key legislative staff on Capitol Hill, including Florida U.S. Senator Rick Scott to discuss